It all began at 10 on Monday morning.

 Yasmin Alibhai-Brown, journalist, author and academic, was awarded an Honorary Degree of Doctor of Letters.

-Yasmin has written for the Guardian, Observer, Sunday Times and New York Times, amongst others on topics including immigration, diversity and multiculturalism issues.
+Yasmin has written for the Guardian, Observer, Sunday Times and New York Times, on topics including immigration, diversity and multiculturalism.

 Some graduates were photobombed by a mysterious black cat.